 From Data Layer to Variable

-When data is pushed to the Data Layer, Google Tag Manager does not automatically recognize it (outside of the build in variables, for example).
+When data is pushed to the Data Layer, Google Tag Manager does not automatically recognize it (outside of, for example, the build in variables).
 This means that this data is not directly usable within GTM.
-Your Data Layer can contain a wide range of information, from user data to page information, but without additional configuration, this data is not visible in the Variables section of the Preview and Debug tab, preventing you from using it directly in your tag management.
+Your Data Layer can contain a wide range of information, from user data to page information, but without additional configuration, this data is not visible in the Variables section of the Preview and Debug tab, so you cannot use it directly in your tag management.

 To access this valuable data, it is necessary to create a Data Layer Variable for these data points within GTM.
 You do this by creating a new Data Layer Variable and entering the exact name of the key you want to retrieve from the Data Layer.

-It is important to remember that data can be saved in different structures within the Data Layer.
-Therefore, you should keep in mind some additional rules when accessing this data.
+It is important to remember that data can be stored in different structures within the Data Layer.
+Therefore, you must consider some additional rules when accessing this data.

-How to make sure tags are fired based on a trigger
+How to ensure tag is fired based on a trigger

-Once we have set the variables, we need to create the corresponding triggers.
-To turn an “event” into an actual trigger that activates a tag, use a Custom Event Trigger in Google Tag Manager:
+Once we have set up the variables, we need to start creating the corresponding triggers in the process.
+To turn an "event" into an actual trigger that activates a tag, use a Custom Event Trigger in Google Tag Manager:

-- Go to “Triggers” and click “New trigger.
+- Go to "Triggers" and click on "New trigger.

 - Choose the custom event type.